 Remember, accommodation referrals via the Kidney Support Network (KSN) raises valuable revenue to support services for Kidney Patients.

 We will soon officially launch this partnership and are keen to hear from Volunteers in the Brisbane area who may be able to assist KSN and Isla House with patient transport, reception and administrative services and to help with Isla House patient social events such as BBQs.
-Please contact us on E: email@example.com or T: 07 3855 9781 if you’re interested in this volunteering opportunity.
+Please contact us on E: [email protected] or Free call: 1800 358 797 if you’re interested in this volunteering opportunity.

 It can be frightening when you, or your loved one, is first diagnosed with Kidney Disease.
 At the Kidney Support Network (KSN) we understand that kidney patients sometimes need to chat about what is going on and how they are feeling about their ‘kidney journey’.
 We can put you in touch with someone who is living with Kidney Disease, on dialysis, carers of kidney patients and transplantees working with kidney patients so you can have an informal, friendly chat with someone who has first-hand knowledge and understands your concerns.